 Furthermore, when we trust athletes to take ownership of their own development, they’re likelier to experience the intrinsic motivation that will ultimately help them to become better learners.
 While the increased responsibility can provide valuable life lessons and opportunities for personal growth.

 Many expert coaches agree that the best coaching philosophies are centred upon positive human relationships.
-And, by demonstrating that he trusts and cares for his players, Kerr is likely to increase both their confidence in their own ability, and their motivation to perform for their him.
+And, by demonstrating that he trusts and cares for his players, Kerr is likely to increase both their confidence in their own ability, and their motivation to perform for him.
+This innately compassionate, somewhat paternalistic, coaching philosophy, coupled with the success that Kerr has enjoyed while employing it, is a resounding endorsement of coaching philosophies centred upon athlete empowerment.

 Waimarama Taumaunu

-Here, former New Zealand Netball captain and Head Coach Waimarama Taumaunu recalls her 1987 World Title win as a player.
-Interestingly, in explaining why she believes one of her own coaches achieved success, Taumaunu demonstrates a similar set of beliefs to Kerr; Lois Muir, she says, was successful because she empowered her players and allowed them to take responsibility for their own outcomes.
+Here, former New Zealand Netball captain and coach Waimarama Taumaunu recalls her 1987 World Title win as a player.
+Interestingly, in outlining the coaching philosophy she believes helped one of her own coaches achieve success, Taumaunu demonstrates a similar set of beliefs to Kerr; Lois Muir, she says, was successful because she empowered her players and allowed them to take responsibility for their own outcomes.
 This, in turn, is reflected in Taumaunu’s own coaching philosophy.

-For most coaches, it can be daunting to take a step back and give athletes more control over their own learning and preparation — perhaps even more so in youth sports, where the scrutiny of parents and other stakeholders can make us feel a need to be seen, and to justify our roles.
+As discussed, for most coaches, it can be daunting to take a step back and give athletes more control over their own learning and preparation — perhaps even more so in youth sports, where the scrutiny of parents and other stakeholders can make us feel a need to be seen, and to justify our roles.
 But, as Taumaunu attests, putting our egos aside and empowering our athletes can be incredibly rewarding, both for us as coaches, and for the individuals we work with.
+Once again, her own coaching philosophy — just like that of her former coach, Muir — is centred upon the empowerment of individuals, and placing athletes at the centre of the coaching environment.

 In youth sports in particular, we should strive to define success not by performance or competition outcomes, but by our ability to help children feel the joy of participating and fall in love with sports while they develop key skills.
 A coaching philosophy centred upon fun, that ignites passions from an early age and prepares children to learn more complex ideas later on, is key to helping young people stay involved in sports and, ultimately, enjoy active, fulfilling, and happy lives.